rwiteshbera/Developer-Days-Final-Project/README.md

 - Project Description: FindMeal is a web application that allows users to search for meals by ingredients.
 Users can find recipes and watch videos of the meal.

-- Technologies Used: HTML, CSS, JavaScript, Express.Js, MongoDB
+- Technologies Used: HTML, CSS, JavaScript, Express.Js, MongoDB, Mongoose

 - Added Features: SAWO Lab Authentication